Write

 2. Linux command, see the write command page for further information.

-3. In general, write is a term that describes the action of typing text.
-For example, when you type text into a search engine, such as Google, you are "writing" in your search query.
+3. In general, on a computer, write describes typing text.
+For example, when you type text into a search engine like Google, you are "writing" in your search query.

-A word processor is software used to write a letter or anther type of document.
+A word processor is software used to write a letter or document.

 4. When dealing with permissions or security, write is a setting that lets a user or computer write to a file.
-For example, if a file is set as read-only, the computer would not be able to make changes to a file.
+For example, if a file is read-only, the computer cannot make changes to a file.

 In MS-DOS and the Windows command line, a file can be made read-only using the attrib command.
 In Linux, the write attribute can be adjusted using the chmod command.